kevmille/rocky.sasebo.host/README.md

 - **Location**: Seattle (Linode)
 - **OS**: Rocky Linux 9

+## Services Running

+Here you can list the services/applications that are running on this server, for example:

+- Web server (Apache/Nginx)
+- Database server (MySQL/PostgreSQL)
+- Custom applications

 ## Docker Containerization

 This server utilizes Docker for containerization to manage individual Drupal and WordPress site environments.
 Each site runs within its own isolated container, ensuring scalability, portability, and a consistent development environment.